gurnoork-k/gurnoor/README.md

 # 💫 About Me:
-I'm a 2nd year B.Tech CSE student with a strong interest in cybersecurity.
+Hi!
+I am Gurnoor, a 2nd year B.Tech CSE student with a strong interest in cybersecurity.
 I’ve been actively exploring areas like digital forensics, cryptography, and incident response through CTFs, projects, and hands-on labs.
 I'm building my foundation steadily with the goal of becoming a skilled and ethical cybersecurity professional.

 ## 🌐 Socials: